furryfixer/gksudo2/README.md

 A companion script, "filemanager-gksudo2 " is available in a separate repository.
 This leverages gksudo2 to provide a menu option allowing the elevation of privileges from within most common file managers.

 Most web browsers will work with **"gksudo2 -u (*non-root-user*) browser"**, but will fail to run as root.
 Konqueror will run as root with gksudo2, but for file management only, as gksudo2 deliberately disables web browsing.
 Konqueror web browsing will work if called for a non-root user.

+For an active mate-session, Caja works fine when called by gksudo2 for non-root users, but the process may hang on closing window, requiring manual interrupt to continue bash session it was called from.

 Gksudo2 relies heavily on creating small temporary files in the /tmp directory.
 Obviously, it will run faster and be easier on drives if /tmp is a tmpfs in RAM.